pressrestart/topdomainswhitelist/README.md

 ## Why Whitelist?

 Whitelisting allows users to block all internet traffic except to specific domains.
+This enhances security by minimizing exposure to potentially harmful websites.
+By restricting access to only trusted domains, you reduce the risk of malware, phishing attacks, and other online threats.
+Furthermore, this approach promotes privacy, as it limits the data shared with less reputable sites.
+Not having access to every single website or IP address in the world can be beneficial, as it creates a more controlled and secure online environment, ultimately safeguarding sensitive information and maintaining user privacy.
-By creating a whitelist, you ensure that only the most necessary websites and services are accessible.
-This method can improve focus, reduce distractions, and help manage screen time effectively.
+This method can also improve focus, reduce distractions, and help manage screen time effectively.

 ## Contributing